Urban Fertilizer Management

 More than 3.5 million acres of urban pervious lands exist in the Bay watershed, comprising nearly 10% of its total area.
 This diverse category of land cover includes both fertilized and un-fertilized turf and is managed in many different ways.
 Bay states have collectively targeted more than 45% of the pervious land for the application of urban nutrient management (UNM) practices to help achieve load nutrient reductions to meet the Bay TMDL by 2025.

 The Panel then reviewed more than 200 research studies and reports to understand turf grass N and P dynamics, homeowner fertilization behaviors, the effects of P fertilizer restrictions in watersheds outside of the Bay and the effect of various outreach campaigns to change those behaviors.
 The Panel also examined historic and recent trends in fertilizer sales across the watershed and confirmed the general adequacy of the technical assumptions for fertilizer inputs to pervious lands in the CBWM.
 Based on the science and best professional judgment, the Panel came up with a set up recommendations that outlines three types of nutrient reduction credits associated with the BMP of Urban Nutrient Management.
-On March 13, 2013 these recommendations were approved by the Water Quality Goal Implementation Team and became final!
+On March 13, 2013 these recommendations were approved by the Water Quality Goal Implementation Team and became final – congratulations and thank you to all of our panelists!
 Download the final recommendations below to understand more about this important BMP.